amedeo-gigaver/infinite_games/docs/miner.md

 ## 2. Create Wallets

 This step creates local coldkey and hotkey pairs for your miner.

-The miner will be registered to the subnet specified.
-This ensures that the miner can run the respective miner scripts.
+Both of these items can be shared (for example you have to share you coldkey to get faucet tokens and these will appear on [Taostats](https://taostats.io/)).
+Do **not** share your mnemonic.

 Create a coldkey and hotkey for your miner wallet.